Unconstrained Facial Action Unit Detection via Latent Feature Domain: Conclusion

 \section{Conclusion}

-In this paper, we proposed an end-to-end semi-supervised unconstrained AU detection framework by transferring the available and accurate AU labels from the constrained source domain to the unconstrained target domain.
+In this paper, we proposed an end-to-end unconstrained facial AU detection framework by transferring the available and accurate AU labels from the constrained source domain to the unconstrained target domain.
 We proposed to map the source and target domains to a latent feature domain which is specialized for the target-domain AU detection.
-To achieve the domain mapping, we also proposed a novel landmark adversarial loss to disentangle the landmark-related features and the landmark-free features.
-Moreover, our framework can be naturally extended to the scenario with target-domain pseudo AU labels
+To achieve the domain mapping, we also proposed a novel landmark adversarial loss to disentangle the landmark-free feature and the landmark-related feature.
+Moreover, our framework can be naturally extended to the scenario with target-domain pseudo AU labels.

-We compared our proposed framework with two baselines and two upper-bounds on the challenging BP4D, GFT and EmotioNet benchmarks.
-The experimental results demonstrated that our framework soundly outperforms both the baselines and the upper-bounds.
+We compared our proposed framework with two lower-bounds and two upper-bounds of the basic model on the challenging benchmarks.
+The experimental results demonstrated that our framework soundly outperforms both the lower-bounds and the upper-bounds.
 In addition, we compared our method against state-of-the-art approaches involving fully-supervised AU detection methods using target-domain pseudo AU labels and adversarial domain adaptation methods.
 The results showed that our method performs better than all these previous works.
 We also conducted an ablation study which indicates that the loss terms in our framework are effective, and the learned latent feature domain combining source-domain AU-related information with target-domain AU-free information is beneficial for the target-domain AU detection.

-We further evaluated our framework for AUs with very low occurrence rates to investigate the influence of the data imbalance issue.
-Besides, we conducted experiments to validate that our proposed landmark definition is beneficial for AU detection.
+We further conducted experiments to validate that our proposed landmark definition is beneficial for AU detection.
 Our method can be generalized as mapping source and target domains to a latent feature domain where source task-related feature and target task-free feature are combined, by maximizing the performance of target-domain task.
 We believe this idea is also promising for other domain adaption problems.

 \ifCLASSOPTIONcompsoc